Abjad/abjad/trunk/abjad/docs/source/tutorials/working_with_threads/index.rst

 .. image:: images/index-1.png

-There's a staff that sequentially contains a voice and a parallel container.
+There's a staff that sequentially contains a voice and a simultaneous container.
 The container in turn holds two voices running simultaneously.

 It is now clear from the code that the last *A* belongs with the two descending eighth notes.
 But there's still no indication about a relationship of continuity between the first voice in the sequence (`vA`) and any of the two following voices.
 Note that, while the LilyPond voice number commands setting may suggest that vA and vB belong together, this is not the case.
 The LilyPond voice number commands simply set the direction of stems in printed output.

 To see this more clearly, suppose we want to add a slur spanner starting on the first note and ending on one of the last simultaneous notes.
 To attach the slur spanner to the voices we could try either:

 ::

    >>> spannertools.SlurSpanner([vA, vB])
    Traceback (most recent call last):
      File "<stdin>", line 1, in <module>
-     File "/home/josiah/Documents/Development/abjad/trunk/abjad/tools/spannertools/SlurSpanner/SlurSpanner.py", line 37, in __init__
+     File "/Users/trevorbaca/Documents/abjad/trunk/abjad/tools/spannertools/SlurSpanner/SlurSpanner.py", line 48, in __init__
-       DirectedSpanner.__init__(self, components, direction)
+       overrides=overrides,
-     File "/home/josiah/Documents/Development/abjad/trunk/abjad/tools/spannertools/DirectedSpanner/DirectedSpanner.py", line 13, in __init__
+     File "/Users/trevorbaca/Documents/abjad/trunk/abjad/tools/spannertools/DirectedSpanner/DirectedSpanner.py", line 24, in __init__
-       Spanner.__init__(self, components)
+       overrides=overrides,
-     File "/home/josiah/Documents/Development/abjad/trunk/abjad/tools/spannertools/Spanner/Spanner.py", line 45, in __init__
+     File "/Users/trevorbaca/Documents/abjad/trunk/abjad/tools/spannertools/Spanner/Spanner.py", line 47, in __init__
        self._initialize_components(components)
-     File "/home/josiah/Documents/Development/abjad/trunk/abjad/tools/spannertools/Spanner/Spanner.py", line 220, in _initialize_components
+     File "/Users/trevorbaca/Documents/abjad/trunk/abjad/tools/spannertools/Spanner/Spanner.py", line 316, in _initialize_components
-       assert componenttools.all_are_contiguous_components_in_same_logical_voice(leaves)
-   AssertionError
+       for x in components), repr(components)
+   AssertionError: [Voice{4}, Voice{3}]

 ... or ...